 Item No. Parameter Description 1 Print Formats Used to set the printed output when the Print key is pressed, a KPRINT command is received or when the setpoint push-print or truck weigh-in/weigh-out operations are performed.
-See Section 7.1.
-2 Stream Formats The 1280 supports four configurable data streaming formats that can be set to output data frames in one of nine pre-configured formats (see Table 7-2), or the data frame can be customized.
-See Section 7.2.
+See Section 7.1 2 Stream Formats The 1280 supports four configurable data streaming formats that can be set to outside data frames in one of nine pre-configured formats (see Table 7-2), or the data frame can be customized.
 3 Selection Field Allows selection of print or stream formats.